h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Project-Management.md

     4. Implementation / Programming
     5. Testing
     6. Deployment
-    7. Maintainence
+    7. Maintenance

 OR

 - It can also look like this:
     1. Requirements Phase
     2. Analysis Phase
     3. Design Phase
     4. Development Phase
     5. Testing Phase
-    6. Deployment and Maintainence Phase
+    6. Deployment and Maintenance Phase

 - At each point in the process, there are deliverables that will be outlined below: